- Evgeny Lovchev reveals his nerves going into the Opening Match at Mexico 1970

-“Before Estadio Azteca I had played in front of 100,000 fans," Lovchev told FIFA.com.
+“Before the Estadio Azteca, I had played in front of 100,000 fans," Lovchev told FIFA.com.
 "At the Luzhniki Stadium, my native club Spartak Moscow would draw crowds that big for games against Dynamo Kyiv, Dinamo Tbilisi, Dinamo Moscow and Torpedo Moscow.

 The Soviet Union's preparations for the tournament began a year and a half earlier.
 The team adapted to Mexican conditions with friendlies against Mexico themselves, El Salvador and Bulgaria, where they acclimatised to playing at altitude.

-"We felt nervous and anxious and it felt like a dream.
+"We felt nervous and anxious, and it felt like a dream.
 We knew that this was the first match and there'd be more than 100,000 fans in the stands, plus we were playing the host country in such ferocious heat.”

 The Opening Match kicked off at midday local time so people in Europe could watch the game, as this was the first World Cup to be broadcast live across different continents.
-As a result, the contest was played in a fierce heat.
+As a result, the contest was played under fierce heat.
 As Lovchev remembers, the temperature hit 40°C even in the shade.

-“We were supposed to go out onto the pitch before the game for the team presentations and stand there in the full blaze of the sun throughout the [opening] ceremony, listening to speeches and watching all the dances.
+“We were supposed to go out on to the pitch before the game for the team presentations and stand there in the full blaze of the sun throughout the [opening] ceremony, listening to speeches and watching all the dances.
 However, our coach Gavril Kachalin instead chose to send the subs out, bolstering them with our captain Shesternyov.
 We emerged from the cool of the changing room just before kick-off!”

 "I was running behind him and had to stop him getting any further.
 I stepped across the back of the Mexican player and just barely clipped his heel.
 I'll remember that referee, Kurt Tschenscher from West Germany, for the rest of my life: that was virtually the only yellow card I ever got in my entire career!”

-“We had a day off and we went out of the city for a barbecue.
-Valery Porkuyan was thought of as the ‘lucky one’ in the group, so was nominated for the coin-toss,” Lovchev explains.
-“We were sitting in the countryside when we saw the car stop on the road some way in front of us and Valery jumped out, waving with joy.
+“We had a day off and we went out of the city for a barbecue," said Lovchev.
+"Valery Porkuyan was thought of as the ‘lucky one’ in the group, so was nominated for the coin-toss.
+We were sitting in the countryside when we saw the car stop on the road some way in front of us and Valery jumped out, waving with joy.
 We were delighted as we knew that meant we were going to play Uruguay in Mexico City.”

-“I remember especially Pele's performance – what about his exploits?!
-Remember when he shot from the centre circle against Czechoslovakia and the goalkeeper Ivo Viktor had to rush back towards his goalmouth?
+“I remember especially Pele's performance – what about his exploits!?" he said.
+"Remember when he shot from the centre-circle against Czechoslovakia and the goalkeeper Ivo Viktor had to rush back towards his goalmouth?
 It didn't actually go in but I have been remembering that shot for my whole life.
 The same is true for Brazil’s incredible performance against Italy in the Final.